nickbrandt/GitLab/doc/user/incident_management/index.md

 To read how to create your own templates visit the [*Creating Issue Templates page*](../project/description_templates.md#creating-issue-templates).

 To select your Issue Template for use within Incident Management, head to Project -> Settings -> Operations -> Incidents and select it under **Issue Template**.

+More information on these settings, and how to configure them can be found [here](../project/integrations/prometheus.md#taking-action-on-incidents-ultimate).

 ## Embedded metrics